practicusai/docs/docs/technical-tutorial/extras/data-processing/pre-process-data/preprocess.md

 - technique: The method which used in handling missing value.
 It could take the values down below:
     - 'delete': drops the rows with missing values
     - 'custom': filling the missing values with a custom value
-    - 'minimum': filling the missing values with minimum value of column
+    - 'minimum': filling the missing values with minunmum value of column
     - 'maximum': filling the missing values with maximum value of column
     - 'average': filling the missing values with average value of column
 - column_list: List of targeted columns (columns with missing values)